oristopo/nanoTAPR/README.md

     adaptor) in place of the DUT.

-3)  The error compensation parameters are computed, and the data set is saved with a descriptive filename using the extension '.cal'.
+3)  The error compensation parameters are computed, and the data set is saved with a descriptive filename using the extension `.cal`.

 The Fixture Calibration dialog box lists the 4 individual steps needed to perform the calibration.
 After each step is completed, and green